Paul Le Roux: Assassination of Michael Lontoc

 Lontoc, general manager of Red White and Blue Arms Inc., was on his way back from a shooting competition in a Manila suburb in September 2011.
 As he slowed down at a busy intersection, he received a mobile phone call.
 At the same time, four men surrounded his car and fired into it.
 Lontoc died on the scene.
 His widow later told reporters he had become involved with an arms smuggling cartel and tried to get out.

 A year after the assassination of Lontoc, a man named Jimmy Pianiar confessed to killing him.
 He stated he and three other men had been paid to carry out the murder and made at least five attempts to carry it out.
 The identity of the person behind the killings was not disclosed, he was referred to only as the "mastermind".

 Arrest of Ronald Baricuatro

-Baricuatro was arrested in the Manila neighborhood of Dasmariñas while trying to redeem a motorcycle previously confiscated from an alleged financier of a gun smuggling syndicate, British national Cristopher Leruef.
+Baricuatro was arrested in the Makati neighborhood of Dasmariñas while trying to redeem a motorcycle previously confiscated from an alleged financier of a gun smuggling syndicate, British national Cristopher Leruef.
 Found in his possessions were a wig, camera, various false ID cards and a "hit list".
 Mar Supnad, an investigative journalist who had reported on the Captain Ufuk case, was at the top of the list.

 Being wanted for previous charges of arson and a murder he committed over a family dispute, he was detained.
 Witnesses later claimed to have seen Baricuatro conducting surveillance on Lontoc's car hours prior to his assassination.

 Baricuatro later stated that he was hired by Dave Smith to conduct surveillance on Supnad but somebody else would have carried out the actual killing.